Sunday Morning Confessions

 One old lady in the front row yells back, “Be Christ like, not just Christian.”

 She tugged on the tweed lapel of the coat a size or two too big on the old man beside her.
 He resisted her coaxing to stand up, but he gave in and with a bowed head gave a thumbs up and the woman turned to the members of the small church and shouted out her six words again.
 She started the contagion and like some gravely cough or sneeze the thing spread back two pews and grew across the sanctuary.
-When Darlene, the whore, stands with her she lifted her arms in praise and nearly exposed her braw less breasts tucked in her tank top; right there in church as she yelled, “Be Christ like; not just Christian!”
+When Darlene, the whore stood, she lifted her arms in praise and nearly exposed her braw less breasts tucked in her tank top; right there in church as she yelled, “Be Christ like; not just Christian!”